-The Executive Board monitors the implementation of the sustainability strategy and thus also developments in Group-related sustainability performance by reviewing the annual internal sustainability reports and topic-specific motions submitted to the Executive Board for decisions.
-This is the remit of the Head of Corporate Development, who delegates this task to the Head of Sustainability Management.
+The Executive Board monitors the implementation of the sustainability strategy and developments in group-related sustainability performance by reviewing the annual internal sustainability reports and topic-specific motions submitted to the Executive Board for decisions.
+This is the remit of the Head of Corporate Development who delegates this task to the Head of Sustainability Management.

-102-20 Responsibility for economic, environmental and social topics
+102-20 Executive-level responsibility for economic, environmental and social topics